Is My Ragdoll Cat Overweight? Signs to Watch For

 • Interactive Play: Use feather wands, laser pointers, or moving toys to engage your cat in active play.

-• Create Climbing Opportunities: Invest in cat trees, shelves, or window perches to encourage movement.
+• Create Climbing Opportunities: Invest in cat trees, shelves, or window perches to encourage your cat’s natural movement.

 • Chasing Games: Encourage your cat to chase balls or toys around the house.